Article curated by Ginny Smith

 Despite not knowing exactly how it works, it seems humans are getting better at learning, and more intelligent, although there may be more to this finding that meets the eye.

-IQ tests are designed such that the population average is always 100; but it has only been possible to maintain this by making the tests harder.
-Without this, results would have been increasing steadily - by about 1 point every 3 years.
-That may not sound much, but it would mean half of the world population from the time of WW1 would be classed as "mentally disabled" by modern standards.
-Clearly, something must be wrong.
+IQ tests are designed to keep the population average at 100; but this means the tests have to get harder and harder – by about 1 point every 3 years.
+That may not sound much, but it would mean half of the world population from the time of WW1 would be classed as "mentally disabled" by modern standards!
+Clearly, something is wrong.

-Various theories exist, but nothing is conclusive.
+Various theories exist have attempted to explain why.
 Could it be education?
-On average, we stay in school longer, so perhaps this has helped boost our IQ.
-Maybe we are taught in a different way – less rote learning and more abstract thinking, which makes us better suited to the IQ tests than our parents and grandparents.
-Or it could be that we aren't actually any more intelligent, just better at (and more used to) sitting exams.
+On average, we stay in school longer, and maybe we are taught in a different way – less rote learning and more abstract thinking, which makes us better suited to the IQ tests than our parents and grandparents.
+Or are we simply better at sitting exams?
 Another idea is that better nutrition is responsible for the rise.
-Pre-natal nutrition affects birth weight, and birth weight is correlated to higher IQs.
+Prenatal nutrition affects birth weight, and birth weight is correlated to higher IQs.
 One study also found that iodine defficiency in pregnant mothers is linked to lower IQ scores in their children.

-James Flynn, who the effect is named after, doesn't think we are inherently more intelligent than our ancestors.
+James Flynn, who the effect is named after, doesn't think we are any more intelligent than our ancestors.